layer-3/docs/docs/legacy/architecture/system-overview.md

 ## **Matching Engine**[**​**](https://www.yellow.org/docs/litepaper/product#matching-engine)

-Each broker has its own matching engine, called _Finex,_ a high-performance trading engine of the [OpenDAX™ crypto exchange software stack](https://www.openware.com/product/opendax).
+Each broker has its own matching engine, called _Finex,_ a high-performance trading engine of the [NeoDAX™ crypto exchange software stack](https://www.openware.com/product/neodax).
 It is written in GO language for high throughput of orders and trades.
 The _Finex_ engine is the core component of the trading platform.
 It accepts or rejects orders, adds them to the order book, processes trades when orders match, and keeps a persistent state in the database.
 It prevents users from spending more funds than are available on their balance.

 Features supported in _Finex_ spot matching engine: